pfelk/pfelk/readme.txt

       /var/logs/logstash/
  9) Visit http://PFELKIPADDRESSHERE:5601 with your favorite browser.

 This is a basic installation not intended for production.
-Highly recommend a customized Elastic Stack confugraiton for production.
+Highly recommend a customized Elastic Stack configuration for production.
 For help or assistance with a recommended configuration contact support@pfelk.com

 Additional information can be found at:
   * https://github.com/3ilson/pfelk